felnne/ansible-php5/README.md

 #### *php5_sapi_cli_options*

 **MAY** be specified.

-Specifies configuration options for the CLI (Command Line) SAPI
+Specifies configuration options for the CLI (Command Line) SAPI.

 Note: On some Operating Systems, these options may apply beyond the scope of the CLI SAPI.
-See the *Limitations* section for more information
+See the *Limitations* section for more information.

-Structured as a list of items, with each item having the following properties
+Structured as a list of items, with each item having the following properties:

 * *section*
     * **MUST** be specified